In

 I received my pre-ordered

-iPad mini on December 7 and started loving it right away.
-During its initial setup I simply copied the content of my
+iPad mini on December 7 and started loving it immediately.
+During its initial setup, I simply copied the content of my

 iPad3 to the